Call or text 800.555.4242

 Mayfield stands out for its diversity, vibrant community, and range of dining and shopping options.
 The suburb’s schools are well-regarded, and there are plenty of parks for outdoor activities.
 However, Mayfield does face challenges in terms of safety, with certain areas experiencing higher crime rates.
 Public transport options are also limited, particularly when compared to other suburbs on this list.

 Mayfield is well-suited to those seeking a vibrant and diverse lifestyle, with a strong sense of community and plenty of amenities.
-However, it may not be the best fit for those prioritizing safety and extensive public transport options.
+However, it may not be the best fit for those prioritising safety and extensive public transport options.

 5th Place: Merewether (Score: 76/100)